CS-DS-125/125book/README.md

 ## Building

 Requires a [fork of RunestoneComponents](https://github.com/liffiton/RunestoneComponents/tree/mine).
-Install that with `pip -e .` in the `RunestoneComponents` directory.
+Install that with `pip install -e .` in the `RunestoneComponents` directory.
 Then `pip -r requirements.txt` in the book directory.
 Finally, `make` should build everything.